mm6683/Student-Killer/README.md

 I do not have the kind of money to do that.

 Simply.
 To run the script, click on "more info", and then "run anyways".

+DISCLAIMER: I am not responible if any harm is done with this script.